Frequently Asked Questions

 When do classes start?

-Spring 2014 classes begin January 8.
-Fall 2014 classes begin August 20.
+Classes for Fall 2014 begin August 20.
 Additional information about holidays and school closures can be found under the calendar link at the top of the page.

 What is the average class size at PCC?